YahuiSun/a/README.md

 ## Yahui Notes

 To change the repository name: Go to _config.yml : baseurl: '/personal-website' #change it according to your repository name

+Change the sequence of content in the sidebar: Go to _includes/sidebar.html

+Change the sequence of main content: Go to index.html